‘Dancing With The Stars’ Spoilers For Week 4 Of Season 28: Welcome To ‘The Cast From The Past’ Week

 Meanwhile, new ballroom staples have been studied by the ten teams who will try to pull off perfect 10s during their performances.

 Ally Brooke will join Sasha Farber in a jive, which means the pop star and her pro partner will take on a very fast dance number.
-Meanwhile, Kate Fannery and Pasha Pashkov will slow things down as the actress and her mentor do the Argentine tango.
+Meanwhile, Kate Flannery and Pasha Pashkov will slow things down as the actress and her mentor do the Argentine tango.

 Two couples will do the cha-cha, including Sailor Brinkley-Cook and Val Chmerkovskiy, and Kel Mitchell and Witney Carson.
 In addition, frontrunner James Van Der Beek and Emma Slater will attempt to perfect their quickstep.

 Two other contestants will try out their Paso Doble with their accomplished partners.
-Those dancers include this year’s Bachelorette, Hannah Brown and pro partner Alan Bersten, and former White House Press Secretary Sean Spicer and pro partner Lindsay Arnold.
+Those dancers include this year’s Bachelorette Hannah Brown and pro partner Alan Bersten, and former White House Press Secretary Sean Spicer and pro partner Lindsay Arnold.

-Former American Idol and current country singer Lauren Alaina, with guidance from professional partner Gleb Savcheno, will give her all when the apir foxtrot while Queer Eye‘s Karamo and his professional partner, Jenna Johnson, will take on the tango.
+Former American Idol and current country singer Lauren Alaina, with guidance from professional partner Gleb Savchenko, will give her all when the pair foxtrot while Queer Eye‘s Karamo and his professional partner, Jenna Johnson, will take on the tango.

 Finally, the Viennese waltz will be accomplished on the DWTS ballroom floor by NBA great Lamar Odom, who has been paired with professional dancer and choreographer Peta Murgatroyd.